Blown leads, 11 OTs and surprises abound in NHL first round - News 12 Now

 “It’s a lot closer match than people let on,” coach Barry Trotz said after losing Game 3 in Toronto.
 “It’s not David and Goliath.”

-Defending Cup champion Pittsburgh against Columbus looked like a close matchup on paper but hasn’t been as the Penguins are up 3-0 and Blue Jackets goaltender Sergei Bobrovsky, the favorite to win the Vezina Trophy, has a 3.49 goals-against average and league-worst .897 save percentage through his first three games of the playoffs after finishing first in the regular season (2.06 GAA, .931 save percentage).
+Defending Cup champion Pittsburgh against Columbus looked like a close matchup on paper, but the Blue Jackets needed a 5-4 victory Tuesday to avoid the sweep.
+Goaltender Sergei Bobrovsky, the favorite to win the Vezina Trophy, had a 3.61 goals-against average and .891 save percentage through his first three games of the playoffs after finishing first in the regular season (2.06 GAA, .931 save percentage).

 Some of the biggest goals around the playoffs so far have come from surprising players, too, from Zack Kassian scoring two game-winning goals for the Edmonton Oilers to put them up 2-1 the San Jose Sharks to Tanner Glass having a game-winner for the New York Rangers.